sorcererlc/nvim/README.md

+This repository will no longer be maintained in light of GitHub not being an independent company anymore and it's future induction into Microsoft's CoreAI group.
+A public mirror is hosted for now at [codeberg.org/sorcererlc/nvim](https://codeberg.org/sorcererlc/nvim).

 These are my configuration files for NeoVim.
 Feel free to use them as a starting point for your own setup.
 Very much work in progress.